Yuri Gidzenko: Expedition 1

 Yuri Gidzenko, Expedition 1 flight engineer aboard the Multipurpose Logistics Module (MPLM), Leonardo.

 From November 2000 to March 2001, Gidzenko was part of the first permanent ISS resident crew, the Expedition 1.
 He along with cosmonaut Sergei Krikalev and NASA astronaut William Shepherd was launched into space on board the Soyuz TM-31 spacecraft which lifted off from the Baikonour cosmodrome on October 31, 2000, at 07:52:47 UTC.
 Gidzenko served as the Soyuz commander.
 After two days of solo flight, on November 2, the Soyuz spacecraft docked with the aft port the Zvezda Service Module at 09:21 UTC.
 Gidzenko joined the Expedition 1 crew as a flight engineer.
 The crew were on board the ISS for over four months.
 They helped with assembly tasks as new elements, including the U.S. Destiny Laboratory, were added to the orbiting outpost.
 In their first weeks on board, Gidzenko, Shepherd and Krikalev activated critical life support systems and unpacked Station components, clothing, laptop computers, office equipment, cables and electrical gear left behind for them by previous Shuttle crews which conducted logistic supply flights to the new complex over the past two years.

 Expedition 1 crew hosted three visiting Shuttle crews, STS-97, STS-98 and STS-102.
-The crew unloaded two unmanned Russian Progress resupply vehicles.
+Gidzenko helped to unload two uncrewed Russian Progress resupply vehicles.

 In March 2001, Expedition 1 crewmembers returned to Earth aboard the at the completion of the STS-102.
 Discovery landed at the Kennedy Space Center's Runway 15, on March 21 at 02:33:06 EST. On board Soyuz/shuttle and ISS, Gidzenko logged 140 days in space.

 Soyuz TM-34/Soyuz TM-33

-Soyuz 4 Taxi Commander Gidzenko enters the Zaryas pressurized adapter on the ISS.
+Soyuz 4 taxi commander Gidzenko enters the Zaryas pressurized adapter on the ISS.

-He was Launched on April 25, 2002, on the Soyuz TM-34 (Soyuz 4 Taxi Crew) mission along with ESA astronaut Roberto Vittori and South African Space Tourist Mark Shuttleworth.
+He was launched on April 25, 2002, on the Soyuz TM-34 (Soyuz 4 taxi crew) mission along with ESA astronaut Roberto Vittori and South African Space Tourist Mark Shuttleworth.
 The Soyuz TM-34 lifted off from the Baikonour cosmodrome at 06:26:35 UTC.
 Gidzenko served as the Soyuz commander for the flight.
 After two days of solo flight, the Soyuz docked with the nadir port of the Zarya module at 07:55 UTC.
 Once there at the ISS, Gidzenko, Vittori and Shuttleworth conducted joint operations with the ISS resident Expedition 4 crew, performed educational and science activities and exchanged seat liners from the Soyuz TM-34 to the old Soyuz TM-33.

-On May 5, Gidzenko returned to Earth on board the Soyuz TM-33 spacecraft.
+On May 5, Gidzenko returned to Earth onboard the Soyuz TM-33 spacecraft.
 Soyuz TM-33 undocked from the Pirs Docking Compartment and landed 26 km south east of Arkalyk at 03:51:53 UTC.
 On board Soyuz TM-33/TM-34 and the ISS, Gidzenko logged 9 days in space.